Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### Camera Retriever<a name="camRet" id="camRet"></a>

-This implementation uses OpenCV to capture images from a camera connected directly to a computer.
+This implementation uses JavaCV/OpenCV to capture images from a camera connected directly to a computer.
 An error is thrown whenever an image cannot be read successfully.
 Fatal errors are thrown only when the camera is inaccessible in non-Query mode.